2016–17 Hazfi Cup: First stage

-In the first stage of "2016–17 Hazfi Cup", 60 teams from Iran 2nd Division League and Provincial Leagues are presented.
+In the first stage of the "2016–17 Hazfi Cup", 60 teams from Iran 2nd Division League and Provincial Leagues are presented.
 Following the competition of the first stage, 30 teams qualified for the second stage.

 First round

 Second stage

 The 16 teams from Persian Gulf Pro League are entered to competition from the second stage.
 They compete together with 18 teams of Azadegan League and 30 winner teams of First stage.